x10sv/pml/README.md

 As of this release it has the following snippets defined:

-- `pmlform`: Creates the basic scaffolding for a new pml form.
+- `pmlform` : Creates the basic scaffolding for a new pml form.
+- `pmlformg`: Creates the basic scaffolding for a new pml form with a grid.
-- `pmlfunc`: Creates the basic scaffolding for a new pml function.
+- `pmlfunc` : Creates the basic scaffolding for a new pml function.
-- `pmlfmet`: Creates the basic scaffolding for a new pml method.
+- `pmlfmet` : Creates the basic scaffolding for a new pml method.

 ## Release Notes

 For a full list of changes please check `CHANGELOG.md`

-### 0.1.0
+### 0.1.1

-Initial release of the `pml` VSCode extension
+- Added new snippet `pmlformg` : used to create a new pml form which uses a .NetControl Grid
+- Minor changes to syntax highlighter

 ---